mahmoodlab/MADELEINE/README.md

 # Code

-TODO.
+The workflow is as follows:

+0. Tissue segmentation and patch feature extraction of pre-training and downstream datasets
+1. Train MADELEINE slide embedder model (HE-multi-stain alignment)
+2. Use MADELEINE checkpoint to extract slide embeddings of a downstream dataset
+3. Perform linear probe evaluation using the MADELEINE extracted slide embeddings

+We now explain how to run each step.

 # Preprocessing

 TODO.

 # Train MADELEINE on Breast using ACROBAT
 ```
 cd ./bin